Inventory

 Advanced Shipping Notice (ASN 856) for Apparel Wholesale: Compliance, Format, and Common Errors

-An ASN is a structured electronic message a brand sends to a retailer before a wholesale shipment arrives.
-It tells the retailer’s receiving system three things in advance: what is coming (PO, SKUs, quantities), how it is packed (cartons, SSCC labels, carton-to-item mapping), and when it will arrive (carrier, tracking, expected delivery date).
+An Advanced Shipping Notice (ASN) is a structured electronic message a brand sends to a retailer before a wholesale shipment arrives.
+It declares three things in advance: what is coming (PO, SKUs, quantities), how it is packed (cartons, SSCC labels, carton-to-item mapping), and when it will arrive (carrier, tracking, expected delivery date).
+In apparel wholesale, the ASN is transmitted as an EDI 856 X12 transaction and must land in the retailer’s EDI inbox before the trailer arrives at the DC.

 Multiply this across every shipment from every vendor across hundreds of stores and distribution centers, and the operational difference is enormous.
 Retailers do not negotiate ASN compliance.
 It is required, it is enforced through automatic chargebacks, and the chargeback structure is published in the retailer’s vendor compliance manual.
+From the go-lives I have run this year, the pattern is consistent: brands that treat ASN as a paperwork problem stay stuck in chargeback cycles; brands that treat it as a warehouse-data problem exit the cycle in one quarter.

 The two terms are often used interchangeably, but they refer to slightly different things.